 Method of superposition

-To calculate for the maximum deflection of a beam with a combination of loads, we can use the method of superposition.
-The method of superposition states that we can approximate the total deflection of a beam by adding together all the deflections brought about by each load configuration.
+To calculate the maximum deflection of a beam with a combination of loads, we can use the method of superposition.
+The superposition method states that we can approximate a beam's total deflection by adding together all the deflections brought about by each load configuration.
 However, this method only gives us an approximate value for the actual maximum deflection.
 Calculating complicated loads would require us to use what is known as the double integration method.

 Stiffness of the beam

 You can learn more about the modulus of elasticity by checking out our stress calculator.
-On the other hand, to determine the moment of inertia for a particular cross-section of a beam, you can visit our moment of inertia calculator.
+On the other hand, to determine the moment of inertia for a particular beam cross-section, you can visit our moment of inertia calculator.
 The moment of inertia represents the amount of resistance a material has to rotational motion.
 The moment of inertia depends on the dimensions of the material's cross-section.

 Understanding the beam deflection formulas

 Now that we know the concepts of modulus of elasticity and moment of inertia, we can now understand why these variables are the denominators in our beam deflection formulas.
 The formulas show that the stiffer the beam is, the smaller its deflection will be.
 However, by inspecting our formulas, we can also say that the beam's length also directly affects the deflection of the beam.
-The longer the beam gets, the more that it can bend, and the greater the deflection can be.
+The longer the beam gets, the more it can bend and the greater the deflection.

 Sample beam deflection calculation